kbens/ps-eat-cookies/README.md

 # ps-eat-cookies
-PeopleSoft servlet filter that prevents unwanted Cookies, like PS_TOKEN
+PeopleSoft servlet filter that prevents unwanted Cookies, like PS_TOKEN.

 # Setup
 1. Place the sdk directory in PS_CUST_HOME.